KBVE/kbve.com/.github/ISSUE_TEMPLATE/updates.md

 ---
-name: Update Issues, Reports and Plans
+name: Update/Upgrade Issues, Reports and Plans
 about: Create an update report for any KBVE services.
-title: 'Update: '
+title: '[Update] : [OBJECT] : '
 labels: 0, update, enhancement, security
-assignees: ''
+assignees: 'h0lybyte'
 ---

 **Describe the update**